tulamelkii/otus_project-_v2/README.md

 - Nodexporter
 - CAdvisor

-- really it's my first interesting project for my live and i can do it :)
+- in fact, this is my first interesting project in my entire life and I did it :)
+- Only step by step helpful to you
-- Thanks for all) a nd by for next step........
+- Thanks for all)see you soon for the  new project........
 - And happy New Year hohoho......